 - Secondary symptoms such as fever, headache, nausea.

 Drain the abscess at home does not guarantee rapid treatment of stye.
-To learn how to quickly cure stye click here.
+How quickly cure stye click here.
 On the contrary, such manipulation is very dangerous and can cause the spread of the inflammation area.
-In order to know how to treat stye, it is important and desirable to get acquainted with the most common ways of getting rid of this disease.
+In order to know how to treat stye, it is important and desirable to know the most common ways of getting rid of this disease.

-Today, many ways and means help to fight against the disease.
+Nowadays, there are many ways help to fight against the disease.
 However, only an experienced professional doctor can assign the most correct treatment.
-Therefore, various methods of traditional medicine should be used as auxiliary and only after consulting with the doctor.
+Therefore, various methods of traditional medicine should be used as supporting and only after consulting with the doctor.

 Home remedies for the treatment of eye stye

-Treatment using the home remedies can significantly reduce inflammation and prevent the spread of infection.
-The most common means are:
+Treatment using the home ways can greatly reduce inflammation and prevent the spread of infection.
+The most common ways are:

 - Warm compress.
-First, wet a clean towel with hot water (but not boiling) and place it on closed eye for 10-15 minutes, repeating 2-3 times a day.
-This simple procedure will increase circulation to the inflammation area and speed up the healing process.
+Firstly, wet a clean towel with hot water (but not boiling) and put it on closed eye for 10-15 minutes, repeating 2-3 times a day.
+This simple procedure will increase circulation of the inflammation area and speed up the healing process.

 - Marigold or Chamomile infusions.
 To make it, dry flowers are poured with boiling water, and infused for 30 minutes.
 Then, a cotton swab is dipped into the warm infusion, and the affected area is wiped every 2-3 hours.